sarves/thamizhi-morph/README.md

 ThamizhiMorph is an open source Tamil morphological analyser cum generator, which handles primarily the inflectional morphology of Tamil verbs, nouns, and other types.
 This has been developed using a Finite-State Transducer (fomafst.github.io).
-A neural based tokeniser, and POS tagger have also been integrated to this tool so that given text can be analysed contectually to provide morphological analyses.
+A neural based tokeniser, and POS tagger have also been integrated to this tool so that given text can be analysed contextually to provide morphological analyses.

 Nominal and verbal paradigms are used to implement this analyser cum generator.

 ### Noun morphology

 A lexicon of 80K nouns have been compiled from various sources, including books and the Internet.
-Out nominal pradigm has in total of 38 classes for nouns, 16 for regular nouns and rest are for pronouns that are irrular in Tamil.
+Out nominal paradigm has in total of 38 classes for nouns, 16 for regular nouns and rest are for pronouns that are irregular in Tamil.

 In morphological analysis we have handled 220 conjugations, including the conjugations of post-positional particles, for each noun class.

 In addition we have also implemented a python script to classify nouns according to our paradigm.
-This script can befound here: https://github.com/sarves/Tamil-Noun-Classifier
+This script can be found here: https://github.com/sarves/Tamil-Noun-Classifier

 ### Verb morphology